 STI Certificate Revocation

 It is anticipated that initially many service providers will not support short-lived certificates, thus a mechanism to handle certificate revocation is required.
 Rather than each STI-CA publishing a Certificate Revocation List (CRL), an indirect CRL published by the STI-PA shall be used, following the model outlined in [RFC 5280].
-The CRL shall be an X.509 V2 CRL format as detailed in [RFC 5280].
-Per [RFC 5280], the CRL shall include the Authority Key Identifier and CRL Number extensions.
-The CRL shall also include the Issuing Distribution Point extension with the onlyContainsUserCerts and indirectCRL booleans set to TRUE.
+The CRL shall be an X.509 V2 CRL format as detailed in [RFC 5280] and section 6.4.2.

-The scope of the STI-PA CRL is certificates that have been revoked by one of the STI-CAs in the list of trusted STI-CAs or by a Service Provider.
-The CRL shall not include expired certificates.

 It is anticipated that the list will not be large given that service providers are not expected to be using a large number of certificates initially and some service providers will choose to use short-lived certificates.
 The Certification Practice Statement (CPS) shall outline the criteria under which a specific STI-CA would revoke a certificate.
 Service providers likely will establish their own criterion as well, thus an STI-CA shall provide a mechanism that allows an SP to revoke a certificate.
 The STI-CA or Service Provider shall notify the STI-PA, when a certificate is revoked via a mechanism as defined by the Certificate Policy (CP) established by the STI-PA.
 Initially, an out-of-band mechanism is deemed sufficient, until operational experience indicates otherwise.

 The URL to the STI-PA CRL shall be provided to the service providers for inclusion in the CSR.
 Given the static nature of this URL, it does not need to be frequently updated.
 Rather than defining a separate API, this URL shall be included as a field in the response to the SPC Token Request (clause 6.3.4.2), per the following diagram: